JonathanDussot/star-wars-quiz/README.md

 - Some concepts and parts of code were taken from a [tutorial by 'Web Dev Simplified'](https://www.youtube.com/watch?v=riDzcEQbX6k) as detailed in my [script.js](script.js).

-- [Stackoverflow](https://stackoverflow.com/questions/9419263/how-to-play-audio) and their ideas of how to implement audios.
+- [Stackoverflow](https://stackoverflow.com/questions/9419263/how-to-play-audio) and their ideas of how to implement audios and counters

 ### Media